aliamerj/netbird-project/README.md

 ```bash
 netbird send <file-path> <peer-id>
 ```
-   - Uses internal messaging and existing peer connections
+   - Works only if both peers are management-enabled and listening
-   - Will print file transfer status to terminal
+   - Prints real-time status in teminal

 ## TASK 2: Cross-Platform File Sharing UX Integration
 Now that we have the internal file transfer logic working (from Task 1), this task focuses on making it usable and accessible across major platforms by integrating with native OS interfaces.